w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 * * *

-If you are wondering, "What is the best wallet for DOT?" you will be happy to hear that several teams are developing wallets for DOT tokens, including cold storage (offline) options.
+If you are wondering, "What is the best wallet for DOT?" you'll be happy to hear that several teams are developing wallets for DOT tokens, including cold storage (offline) options.
 From the most user-friendly options to the most advanced and sophisticated wallets, you have many wallets to choose from to manage your DOT.

 ### Treasury Funded Wallets